 The sound also seems very much improved.
 Having learned to appreciate other great film scores by Alex North (The Misfits, Bite the Bullet, The Wonderful Country, South Seas Adventure), his music here just seems monumental.
 I keep hearing North’s love theme ripped off with ‘almost-copies’ in modern power ballads.
 Looking at North’s credits, I see that he once composed the music for a documentary made during the Spanish Civil War.
 There were politically conscientious liberal talents in this country, back in the day.

 Although owners of the old Criterion disc will still want to hang on to its definitive extras, Universal has not trimmed the contents of this special edition.
-The extras recycle the previous Blu-ray’s color footage from the gladiator school (showing the film’s initial director Anthony Mann, immediately before being fired), a set of premiere newsreels (director Kubrick walks through one shot, ignored by the narrator) and the same selection of deleted scenes, including the ending that mysteriously removes all of Kirk Douglas’s shots.
+The extras recycle the previous Blu-ray’s color footage from the gladiator school (showing the film’s initial director Anthony Mann, just before being fired), a set of premiere newsreels (director Kubrick walks through one shot, ignored by the narrator) and the same selection of deleted scenes, including the ending that mysteriously removes all of Kirk Douglas’s shots.
 I’d really like an explanation of how that came about – did somebody decide that a crucified Kirk was blasphemous?

 Two of the featurettes are new.
 Kirk Douglas shows up to explain why he thinks Spartacus will be his most remembered film; he also shows off a great sense of humor.
 In a second new video piece three Universal executives tell us all about the fabulous restoration job (which it is) that Universal’s film department performed on Joey’s favorite gladiator movie.
 The end of the show now has more restoration credits, in addition to the original 1991 reconstruction credits.
+Do you like gladiator movies?
 Do you like Spartacus?
 You can’t go wrong with this disc.

 Sound: Excellent English, French